Skip to main content

 Program Requirements

-Our Computer Science major requires 40 semester hours to complete the degree.
+Our Computer Science major requires 40 semester hours to complete the major, with a total of 124 credit hours required to complete the degree.
 Core courses make up 28 semester hours.
 Each student pursuing a major will be required to complete 4 semester hours in Mathematics, and 4 semester hours in Data Science.

 Students pursuing a Computer Science minor will need to complete 20 semester hours in computer science, including CS 151, CS 152, and 12 semester hours of electives at any level chosen from classes with CS prefixes.